cat-j/pbcrypt/README.md

 plaintext passwords** of the **same length**.
 The **first line** should be the **length of the passwords** in base 10.
 The optional argument `<PASSWORDS_PER_BATCH>` is the number of passwords read into each batch for hashing and it defaults to 1024.
+For experiment design reasons, the batch size must be a multiple of 4.

 #### Example: